3 most common year-end giving mistakes & how to avoid them

 2. Next-generation givers

-To effectively encourage younger generations to give, pastors need to identify practical needs that are being met by their generosity.
-For example, using their tithes and offerings to pay for daycare for single moms, or funding a place to stay for displaced families.
+To effectively encourage younger generations to give, pastors need to identify practical needs that are being met by their generosity, needs that these generations care about and want to support in their church and local community.

 The next step is to incorporate storytelling at different times during your church services (outside of the offertory and giving moments), in your communications, and on social media that paint a picture of the real-life impact your church’s generosity is having on the community.